Callender23/Software_Development_1/README.md

     a query command of the top 20 most reoccuring words from a given URL input.

 ## Java Doc added
-    Java documentation was added to word occurences project changes can be seen in URL_GUI.java file.
+    Java documentation was added to word occurences project changes can be seen in WordOccurenceApp.java file.
     Output for Java doc HTML index can be found in the java doc image 01 & 02 PNG files.

 ## Junit Testing added